Nagzlos123/Space-Adventure/Readme.md

 # Space Adventure

-My bigest 2D game programed in C# and Unity.
+My second bigest 2D game programed in C# and Unity.

 ## Description
+Aplication is intended to provide multi-threaded gameplay combining a classic platform game with a shooter top down in which the player passes levels, gains money and spend it in the store, which allows you to unlock new locations, skills and increasing your statistics.

-# Plot
+## Plot

 „Planet Coruss was my home.
 For many millennia my civilization has been guarding peace across the cosmos.
 But nothing lasts forever … My home was destroyed